rec/impall/README.rst

   * SKIP_PREFIXES: Skip subdirectories that start with these prefixes
   * WARNINGS_ACTION: What to do on warnings

-Documentation for all the properties is `here
+Full documentation for each property is `here
 <https://github.com/rec/import_all/blob/master/import_all.py#L18-L133>`_.

 To permanently override a test property, set it in the derived class, like